QAInsights/Performance-Engineering-Questions/README.md

  - What is the escalation process?
  - What are all the risks involved in this project and its mitigation plan?
  - List of contacts of developers, architects, and others

+### 💹 Stats

+ - To whom I should share the report?
+ - Do I need to share it daily or weekly?
+ - Following are the metrics which wil be available in the report.
+   * Minimum response time (ms)
+   * Maximum response time (ms)
+   * 90th percentile
+   * Standard Deviation
+   * Histogram
+   * Hits per second
+   * Number of transactions passed
+   * Number of transactions failed
+   * Throughput
+   * Bytes Sent/Received
+   * CPU utilization
+   * Memory utilization
+   * Garbage Collection

 ## After asking a question